fiskalizimi/pos-csharp/readme.md

 ### Steps to generate digital signature ###

-The steps that are needed to provide a valid signature are:
+The steps to provide a valid signature are:

 1. **Serialization:** First, the coupon (either a Citizen or POS coupon) is serialized into a Protobuf binary format.
 This format ensures that the data can be transmitted efficiently and consistently.
    ```